jbatarse1/Blockchain_Wallet/README.md

 5. Click `Send Transaction`

 6. To confirm transaction, go to Ganache.
-Here, the transcations are detailed.
+Here, the transactions are detailed.

 ## Technologies